life-points/website/content/posts/2018-01-16-things-i-ve-learned-from-my-persian-mother-in-law.md

   - Health
 draft: false
 ---
 I have always been into natural things, but spending time with my Persian Mother in Law opened my world to an even more natural side of life.
 There are so many amazing ancient remedies from the Persian culture.
-Here are some things I have learned from her.
+Here are some things that I have learned from her.
 Everything below is quoted from her.
 It is not medical advice and it is up to you if you want to try it.
 I have had success with all of these things.

 1. "Eat **Honey, especially raw**!!!  **Honey** is medicine.
 It can help you when you are feeling faint, because it helps raise your blood sugar.
 It also helps if you burn yourself, because it has a natural healing power.
 It can help with heartburn in the night, because it coats the body with a protective layer.
 Honey and cinnamon mixed together may also help your heart and cholesterol."
 This one has been the hardest for me, because I don't really like honey for some reason, but it does work.
 2. "**Watermelon** helps clean your kidneys.
 The white part of it is the most beneficial.
 Put the white part and pink part of the watermelon in a blender and make a juice with it.
 It is beneficial when you're sick, because it has vitamin C. Watermelon is considered a cold food.
 If your body is more on the warm side, it will balance your body out."
 3. "**Olive Oil** is important to have raw.
 Have it when you are constipated on your salad or food.
-It is also great for skin and hair to heal dry skin and make your hair softer."
+It is also great for your skin and hair.
+It heals dry skin and makes your hair softer."
 4. "Eat **whole grains** and **hazelnuts** if you feel you are starting to lose your hair, especially rice."
 5. "**Never eat meat with fruit** because meat takes longer to digest and fruit digests easily, so when you eat fruit after having meat, the fruit can't digest properly in your stomach."
 6. "**Do not drink anything while you are eating food.** Drink water half an hour before or half an hour after your food."